FudaWiki/fudawiki-files/mekurifuda.md

 In 1591, when Tokugawa Ieyasu and his clan transferred to the Kanto region, he immediately decreed that gambling is punishable by death.

-In 1597, Chosokabe Motochika, the feudal lord of Tosa Province (present-day Kochi Prefecture), enacted the "**100 Articles of Chosokabe Motochika**" in Urado Castle, which issued a **ban on gambling karuta games**.
-This is by far the earliest document in Japanese literature where the word "karuta" can be read.
+In **1597**, Chosokabe Motochika, the feudal lord of Tosa Province (present-day Kochi Prefecture), enacted the "**100 Articles of Chosokabe Motochika**" in Urado Castle, which issued a ban on gambling karuta games.
+This is by far **the earliest document in Japanese literature where the word "karuta" can be read**.

 There were many other local bans on gambling with karuta during the following years within the period of Sakoku policy (1603-1868), but despite the bans, people played karuta undercover, and karuta became widespread in many provinces in Japan.